zer0cache/matic-docs/docs/pos/heimdall/modules/chainmanager.md

 |----------------------|------|------------------|
 |Params                |GET   |chainmanager/params|

-All query APIs will result in the following format:
+All query APIs will provide response in the following format:

 ```json
 {